Breast Cancer: Radiation Therapy

 Before radiation therapy

 Your radiation oncologist may do some imaging tests before your radiation therapy.
-These may include X-rays and CT scans.
+These may include X-rays, CT scans, MRIs, and PET-CT scans.
 Imaging tests help show exactly where you need treatment.
 You may have the same tests after treatment to see how well it worked.

 Before you start treatment, imaging scans will be used to measure the exact location of the tumor so the beams of radiation can be focused there.
-Usually it’s aimed at the whole tumor in the breast or the place where the tumor was before surgery.
+It’s usually aimed at the whole tumor in the breast or the place where the tumor was before surgery.
 Sometimes it has to be aimed under your arm and at other parts of your chest, too.
 Small ink marks may be put on your skin to mark the treatment area.
-This ensures that the radiation reaches only the tumor, and not healthy parts of your body.
+This helps to make sure that the radiation reaches only the tumor, and not healthy parts of your body.

 What to expect during external beam radiation therapy (EBRT)